codesport/admin-panel/README.md

 If you choose to use arrow functions to define functional components, declare them as constants via `const`.

-   * **PRO TIP 2:** If your event handler (e.g., onClick, onMouseOver, etc) requires arguments to be passed, you must use arrow functions to prevent the function from automatically executing when the page is rendered
+   * **PRO TIP 2:** If your event handler requires arguments to be passed, you must use arrow functions to prevent the function from automatically executing when the page is rendered

 ### Import and Export Statements